-Rhodiola has very few side effects, however, it’s important to talk to your doctor before beginning any new supplement.
+Rhodiola has very few side effects.
+However, it’s important to talk to your health care provider before beginning any new supplement.

-Rhodiola may also add to the stimulating effects of caffeine, so if you’re sensitive, it’s a good idea to start slow and make sure you don’t over-stimulate your system.
+Rhodiola may also add to the stimulating effects of caffeine, so if you’re sensitive it might be a good idea to start slow and make sure you don’t over-stimulate your system.

-The Takeaway: Rhodiola Rosea For Brain Health and Stress Relief
+Rhodiola Rosea Benefits: An Adaptogen for Brain Health and Stress Relief

-Rhodiola is a potent adaptogenic herb with a variety of benefits ranging from increased cognitive performance to enhanced energy, decreased anxiety, and reduced symptoms of depression.
+Even though clinical trials are still being conducted to fully comprehend the chemical composition and health benefits of Rhodiola, this potent adaptogenic herb has shown a variety of benefits ranging from increased cognitive performance to enhanced energy, decreased anxiety, and reduced symptoms of depression.

-All of its positive effects stem from its ability to combat the physical and emotional stressors that come from daily life.
+All of the positive Rhodiola rosea benefits stem from its ability to combat the physical and emotional stressors that come from daily life.

 If you’re not already taking adaptogens to manage stress, then you should certainly consider the benefits.

 Adaptogens like Rhodiola have a powerful ability to keep your body, energy, and mind balanced when life throws you an inevitable curveball.